isaac-odhiambo/isaac-odhiambo-code-challenge-week-3/README.md

 - Display the first movie's details (poster, title, runtime, showtime, and available tickets) when the page loads.
 - Show a list of all movies on the left side of the page.
 - Update movie details when a movie in the list is clicked.
-- Allow users to "buy" tickets by clicking a button, which decreases the number of available tickets on the frontend.
+- Allow users to "buy" tickets by clicking a button, which decreases the numbeer

-## Endpoints

-- `GET /films/1`: Retrieve the details of the first movie.
-- `GET /films`: Retrieve a list of all movies.

-# Example Responses

-# GET /films/1

-jsoLicense

 This project is licensed under the MIT License.

-link:
+## link:
 https://main--isaacweek3codechaalenge.netlify.app/

 https://isaac-odhiambo.github.io/host_api/db.json